Print this Page

 (b) deduct the overpayment from your next royalty payment.

-Permanent link to this article: http://wordsmadeclear.com/before-and-after-examples/
+Permanent link to this article: https://wordsmadeclear.com/before-and-after-examples/